 About the Program

 Is the program more research- or industry-oriented?
-The curriculum includes more future-looking research-ish courses than some other programs, but many of the courses include individual or team projects—these, and your summer internship, enable students to develop extensive portfolios.
+Both.
+The curriculum covers all the HCI basics, but also includes more future-looking research-ish courses than some other programs.
+Many of the courses include individual or team projects—these, and your summer internship, enable students to develop the portfolios that are expected by employers.

 Is the program oriented more toward research or practice?
 This is a very common question.
 The answer is "both."